A Unified and Fast-Sampling Diffusion Bridge Framework via Stochastic Optimal Control: UniDB++ for Fast Sampling

-Recent advances in fast sampling techniques and current fast samplers \cite{dpm-solver, dpm-solver-plus} usually exhibit notable performance degradation and struggle to generate high-quality samples in the regime of extremely few steps (e.g. 5 $\sim$ 10 steps) \cite{Unipc}.
-To avoid the limitation, inspired by UniPC \cite{Unipc}, we further adopt a SDE-Corrector for the reverse-time SDE \eqref{unidb_gou_reverse_sde}, which improves the performance of UniDB++ on perceptual fidelity in fewer sampling steps.
+Recent advances in fast sampling techniques and current fast samplers \cite{dpm-solver, dpm-solver-plus} usually exhibit notable performance degradation and struggle to generate high-quality samples in the regime of extremely few steps (e.g. 5 $\sim$ 8 steps) \cite{Unipc}.
+Inspired by UniPC \cite{Unipc}, we further adopt an SDE-Corrector for the reverse-time SDE \eqref{unidb_gou_reverse_sde} to improve the performance of UniDB++ on perceptual fidelity in fewer sampling steps.

-Now, given any nonzero increasing sequence $r_1 < r_2 < \cdots < r_k = 1$, denote $\beta_{s_i, \gamma} = \beta_{s, \gamma} + r_i h$ where $h = \beta_{t, \gamma} - \beta_{s, \gamma}$, $s_i = t_{\beta}(\beta_{s_i, \gamma})$ for $i \in [1, k]$, and $\mathbf{x}_{t}^{c}$ as the corrected state vector, the updating correction step of $k$-th order UniDB++ is formed as
+Now, given any nonzero increasing sequence $r_1 < r_2 < \cdots < r_k = 1$, denote $\beta_{s_i} = \beta_{s} + r_i h$ where $h = \beta_{t} - \beta_{s}$, $s_i = t_{\beta}(\beta_{s_i})$ for $i \in [1, k]$, and $\mathbf{x}_{t}^{c}$ as the corrected state vector, the updating correction step of $k$-th order UniDB++ is formed as